vectordotdev/vector/CONTRIBUTING.md

 - [`minikube`](https://minikube.sigs.k8s.io/)-powered or other k8s cluster
 - [`cargo watch`](https://github.com/passcod/cargo-watch)

+#### Installing on mac
+Note, it currently doesn't work properly on the mac.
+These are just some preliminary notes.

+Install docker for mac
+In docker for mac enable Kubernetes

+Run this to ensure our kubectl points to docker destop ❯ kubectl config get-contexts
+CURRENT   NAME             CLUSTER          AUTHINFO         NAMESPACE
+*         docker-desktop   docker-desktop   docker-desktop

 ##### The dev flow

 Once you have the requirements, use the `scripts/skaffold.sh dev` command.